VECTOR FESTIVAL 2025: 404_not_found

 SELECTION PROCESS

-Proposals will be selected by InterAccess’s Programming Committee or program curator based on alignment with InterAccess's Programming Policy, organizational mandate, and festival thematic.
+Proposals will be selected by InterAccess’s Programming Committee or program curator based on alignment with InterAccess's Programming Policy, organizational mandate, feasibility, and festival thematic.

 InterAccess is committed to equity and strongly encourages applications from equity-deserving communities, including artists who are Black, Indigenous, People of Colour, LGBTQ-identified, Gender Diverse, Two-Spirit, and Persons with Disabilities.